jeevanjoseph/kubernetes-ingress-controller/docs/deployment/oke.md

 ## Requirements

 1. An Oracle Container Engine for Kubernetes (OKE) cluster.

    The easiest way to do this is would be to create a 'Quick Cluster' with default settings as described [here](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm#create-quick-cluster)
 2. A working `kubectl`  that is setup to connect to your cluster on OKE.

-   For instance, you can get your kubeconfig to access the cluster you created by using:
+   For instance, you can get your kubeconfig to access the cluster you created by using the following command
   ```bash
      oci ce cluster create-kubeconfig --cluster-id <cluster_OCID>. --file $HOME/.kube/config  --region <region_name>
   ```
   See [documentation](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm) for more details

-## Deploy Kong Ingress Controller
+## Deploying the Kong Ingress Controller

+We first need to ensure that the user has the sufficient privileges to modify the cluster.
+Once the user permissions are setup, we can deploy the kubernetes objects that make up the Kong Ingress Controller.

-## Update User Permissions
+### Update User Permissions

 For most operations on Kubernetes clusters created and managed by Container Engine for Kubernetes, Oracle Cloud Infrastructure Identity and Access Management (IAM) provides access control.